gnames/papers/bhlnames2022/bhlnames.md

 TODO: Fig: examples for annotations

 The project we describe in this paper helps to adress these problems with the following solutions:
-1) BHLnames uses a combination of the names index, CoL data, and BHL metadata to improve nomenclatural and taxonomic search, link a citation to a page in BHL, or link to pages containing the original species description.
+1) BHLnames uses a combination of the names index, CoL data, and BHL metadata to improve nomenclatural and taxonomic search, link a citation string to a page in BHL, or link to pages containing the original species description.
-BHLnames uses CoL synonymy data to optionally expand name search to all its synonyms.
 2) BHLnames normalizes BHL data for publication years and pages, making it easier to compare numeric representations.
 3) The project uses 2,085,819 million citations of nomenclatural events for names in CoL to provide data about nomenclatural events.
 4) BHLnames normalizes journal names in order to match citation strings to the journal name in BHL.
-5) We use Naive Bayes approach to calculate probabilities of a citation to BHL page match and return the best results.
+5) We use a Naive Bayes algorithm to calculate probabilities of a citation to BHL page match and return the best results.
 The data linking CoL nomenclatural citations to the original species description pages in BHL is downloadable from the Dryad data repository (Link).

 # Project description